Things to know before Trekking to Manaslu Circuit

-by Jayaram Thapaliya · Updated November 14, 2020
+by Jayaram Thapaliya · Updated March 2, 2023

-2. Manaslu Trek Permit
+2. Manaslu Circuit Trek Permit

 Likewise other trekking routes, trekking permits are required for the Manaslu Circuit Trekking.
 Since Manaslu Circuit is restricted for the trekkers, restricted areas permits are needed.
 3 types of trekking permits are required for Manaslu.
 They are: